DinkyToyz/wtmcsServiceDispatcher/README.md

 ### Config File

 The config file, wtmcsServiceDispatcher.xml, is stored in the folder "ModConfig" wherever the game points to with [`DataLocation.localApplicationData`].
-On a Windows system that'd usually be some where like "C:\Users\[`UserName`]\AppData\Local\Colossal Order\Cities\_Skylines\ModConfig".
+On a Windows system that'll usually be some where like "C:\Users\[`UserName`]\AppData\Local\Colossal Order\Cities\_Skylines\ModConfig".

 ## Errors & Logging